1. Project Background and Technical Requirements

-The Afipka Refinery Hydrocracking Complex is a critical component of Russia’s modernized refining infrastructure, designed to process high-sulfur crude oil and produce clean fuels meeting Euro V standards.
-The project involves extreme operating conditions, including high temperature (up to 550°C), high pressure (up to 20 MPa), and highly corrosive media (sulfur and hydrogen-containing), demanding exceptional reliability, sealing integrity, and durability from piping systems and connectors.
+The Afipka Refinery Hydrocracking Complex is a pivotal component of Russia’s modernized refining infrastructure, engineered to process high‑sulfur crude oils and produce clean fuels that comply with Euro V standards.
+This project operates under extreme conditions — elevated temperatures (up to 550 °C), high pressures (up to 20 MPa), and highly corrosive environments containing sulfur and hydrogen.
+Consequently, the piping systems and connectors must offer exceptional reliability, sealing integrity, and durability.

 -